dsuryd/dotNetify/README.md

 All the documentation and live examples can be found in the [official website](http://dotnetify.net).

 Want a super simple example to try out?
-Go [here](https://github.com/dsuryd/dotNetify-example-livechart).
+Use this [basic template](https://github.com/dsuryd/dotNetify-example-livechart).
+Read all about it in the CodeProject article: [Real-Time Web App Made Simple with MVVM Pattern over SignalR](http://www.codeproject.com/Tips/1063346/Real-Time-Web-App-Made-Simple-with-MVVM-Pattern).

 ##NuGet